TABLE OF CONTENTS

 1.4 Rejection of application

-a) it is not addressed to the competent court registry or the claimant has failed to specify ‘the court with jurisdiction to assess the documents’, if these are presented for distribution;
+• it is not addressed to the competent court registry or the claimant has failed to specify the court with jurisdiction to assess the documents, if these are presented for distribution;

-c) it is not signed, only in the event that it was not submitted in electronic format;
+• it is not signed (only in cases where it was not submitted electronically);

-g) the amount at stake exceeds € 15 000.00, and there is no indication that a commercial transaction is involved as referred to in the answer to question 1.1;
+• the amount at stake exceeds € 15 000.00, and there is no indication that a commercial transaction is involved;

-h) the request does not match the amount or the purpose of the procedure.
+• the request does not match the amount or purpose of the procedure.